Medical/Professional Relations

 "Authorization to Disclose Information to the Social Security Administration (SSA)"

 Since 2012, individuals filing for Social Security disability benefits on their own behalf have had alternative ways to sign and submit their Authorization to Disclose Information to the Social Security Administration (Form SSA-827).
-Adults filing online now can use a click-and-sign process, while those filing by telephone or in person can use our attestation process to sign and submit their SSA-827.
+Individuals filing online now can use a click-and-sign process, while those filing by telephone or in person can use our attestation process to sign and submit their SSA-827.

 How do these processes work?